-When the Cost Approach is applicable, an appraiser must: Step 1: Estimate the value of the site as through vacant and available to be developed to its highest and best use; this is based on comparable land sales data, using the same process as previously described in the Direct Comparison Approach or some other appropriate appraisal method or technique.
+When the Cost Approach is applicable, an appraiser must:

-Step 2: Depreciated Cost of the Improvements
+Step 1: Estimate the value of the site as though vacant and available to be developed to its highest and best use; this is based on comparable land sales data, using the same process as previously described in the Direct Comparison Approach or some other appropriate appraisal method or technique.

-- Estimate the cost new of the improvements (i.e. building, garage, outbuilding) using comparable data - Estimate an appropriate entrepreneurial profit or incentive from the market
+Step 2: Depreciated Cost of the Improvements =

-- Estimate the contributory value of any site improvements (i.e. landscaping, other site improvements) that have not been considered - Estimate the accrued depreciation in the subject (all physical, functional and external elements of depreciation)
+- Estimated cost new of the improvements (i.e. building, garage, outbuilding) using comparable data + - Estimated appropriate entrepreneurial profit or incentive from the market + - Estimated contributory value of any site improvements (i.e. landscaping, other site improvements) that have not been considered - - Estimated accrued depreciation in the subject (all physical, functional and external elements of depreciation)